‘Almost a Bride’ is the Madcap and Fun Old Time Romance We Love

 FILM REVIEW | ‘State Fair’ Review: Girl Meets Boy in First Love Adventure

 ‘Almost a Bride’ is the Madcap and Fun Old Time Romance We Love.
 A review of the 1949 Shirley Temple romantic-comedy.
-Click To Tweet
+Share on X

 If there’s one thing classic cinema does well, it’s that sense of “madcap adventure.”
-Almost a Bride is no different.
-A quiet film that audiences and critics didn’t take to, this wasn’t just Shirley Temple’s first feature starring role since 1934, it’s also her final film appearance.
+This title is no different.
+A quiet film that audiences and critics didn’t take to, Almost a Bride wasn’t just Shirley Temple’s first feature starring role since 1934, it’s also her final film appearance.
 To be honest, this film isn’t anything like I thought it’d be, but it’s tons of fun nonetheless.

 Though she’s all grown up, this is still the Shirley Temple we remember from all of her childhood films.
 She’s still adorable with those dimples, and she’s still able to pass as a moonstruck teenager.
 The comical events that transpire following Corliss’ plan to get Dexter back is a hilarious series of events that lead to an incomplete, but “good enough” end.
 It’s all of these outrageous things and “domino” effect (on the plot) that makes this so entertaining.
 In some ways, it reminds me of You Can’t Take it With You, but in general, it also plays into the same mold that is this era of film-making.

 Originally titled A Kiss for Corliss, this one has a re-name due to legal issues.
-Because of this, and likely its age, this one is a bit harder to find, but if you’re interested in seeing it, it is out there.
+Because of this, and likely its age, Almost a Bride is a bit harder to find, but if you’re interested in seeing it, it is out there.
 In the end, if you like this era of cinema or like me, grew up watching this film star’s oldie films, you’ll probably enjoy Almost a Bride.
 It’s sweet and best of all, a good time of laughs.

 Content: there’s nothing troubling in this one aside from some minor innuendo and the entire plot revolves around an idea of impropriety.